 Who Is Audio Technica?

-Audio-Technica Corporation, is a Japanese-owned company that designs and manufactures a wide range of sound instruments such as professional microphones, turntables, headphones, phonographic magnetic cartridges, and other audio equipment.
+Audio-Technica Corporation, is a Japanese-owned company that designs and manufactures a wide range of sound instruments.
+For instance, professional microphones, turntables, headphones, phonographic magnetic cartridges, and other audio equipment.

 Audio-Technica was founded in 1962 in Japan by entrepreneur Hideo Matsushita as a phonograph cartridge manufacturer.
 Their first products were the AT-1 and the AT-3 MM stereo phono cartridges.
 As business rapidly developed, Audio-Technica expanded into other fields, including entertainment.

-From the 90’s, Audio-Technica has been a major supplier of microphones and headphones for US television shows such as the Deal or No Deal, Big Brother, and the Summer Olympic Games: Atlanta 1996, Sydney 2000, Athens 2004, Beijing 2008, London 2012, including the Rock and Roll Hall of Fame inductions and other international events.
+From the 90’s, Audio-Technica has been a major supplier of microphones and headphones for US television shows.
+Such as; Deal or No Deal and Big Brother.
+Also, the Summer Olympic Games: Atlanta 1996, Sydney 2000, Athens 2004, Beijing 2008 & London 2012.
+They also supplied microphones for Rock and Roll Hall of Fame inductions and other international events.

 Features & Specifications Of The Audio Technica AT2035